HSEM 102: Introduction to Emergency Management

 Summer

-1. Identify and define essential elements of an effective emergency management program.
+1. Define essential elements of an effective emergency management program.

-2. Identify and define the many roles, responsibilities and functions of the professional emergency manager in addressing holistic community needs.
+2. Define the many roles, responsibilities and functions of the professional emergency manager in addressing holistic community needs.

 3. Describe the actions taken in hazard identification and components of an emergency plan and principles that guide the planning process.

-4. Examine and analyze the actions taken when planning for incident prevention and hazard mitigation in the context of population, infrastructure and equity.
+4. Examine the actions taken when planning for incident prevention and hazard mitigation in the context of population, infrastructure and equity.

 5. Describe basic components of mutual aid systems.